Scientific Name

 Description

 Sedum oreganum is a mat-forming succulent with decumbent stems that bear terminal rosettes of thick, fleshy, brilliant green leaves that turn bronze-red in summer.
 It can grow up to 4 inches (10 cm) tall, branching from the base.
-The leaves are thickest near the apex and can measure up to 0.5 inches (1.2 cm) long and 0.35 inches (0.9 cm) wide.
+The leaves are thickest near the apex and can measure up to 0.5 inches (1.2 cm) in length and 0.35 inches (0.9 cm) in width.

-The flowers are star-shaped, 5-merous, bright yellow, and appear in dense clusters on stalks that can reach up to 5.2 inches (13 cm) in length in summer.
+In summer, Sedum oreganum produces star-shaped, 5-merous, bright yellow flowers in dense clusters on stalks that can grow up to 5.2 inches (13 cm) long.

 Hardiness